 Suriname is right above the equator.
 Because of that, it has a rainy season going from December to July, and a dry season from July to December.
 Unless you don’t want the risk of being caught in torrential rains, the best time to visit is during the dry season.

 September and October are the warmest and sunniest months.
 But sometimes the temperatures go very high.
 My advice is to go for August and November instead.
 The rainfall frequency is still low and temperatures are better.

 Suriname’s currency is the Surinamese dollar.
 Since the economical crisis in September 2020, the exchange rate is very low.
 In the capital, you can eat at many restaurants for a few dollars.
 Hotels prices also are low compared to other capitals.
 You can stay at luxury hotels for under 200 €.

 Where to stay

-Fun fact about Suriname: the independent state has only one cinema, but in Paramaribo there are more than 30 casinos.
-Mostly are situated in the hotels.
+Fun fact about Suriname: the independent state has only one cinema, but in Paramaribo, there are more than 30 casinos.
 It’s quite surprising when you arrive, slots are everywhere.

 How to get there and Visas

-Now the funniest part of your trip: taxi hunting.
-Everyday there are many taxi waiting for tourists or workers to go to Paramaribo.
-Only drawback is they will want to fill their taxi capacity, usually between 6 and 8 people.
-You have two choices: you wait, sometimes even an hour, or you book the taxi to yourself.
-You can also try to negotiate by adding the journey back.
+Now the funniest part of your trip begins taxi hunting.
+Every day there are many taxi waiting for tourists or workers to go to Paramaribo.
+The only drawback is they will want to fill their taxi capacity, usually between 6 and 8 people.
+You have two choices: you can wait, sometimes even an hour.
+Or book the taxi for yourself.
+You can also try to negotiate by adding the return journey.
 Once your driver is ready, you’ll have 2 more hours on the road to Paramaribo.

 If you’re coming from another destination you can check the best flight to join Paramaribo airport.
-It is very well served, and close to the city.
+It is very well-served, and close to the city.